 Also, because sheep take time and money to look after, if you can, you may as well look after sheep that contribute high quality to the breed’s genetics.
 There have been exceptions – and always will be - when maybe an individual somehow catches your attention and you know ‘its not going anywhere’…

 In October 2015, I decided to buy a new tup shearling at Cockermouth tup sales.
 He was a young Ullswater lad bred by AS and CJ Hodgson of Glencoyne Bridge and is full of potential, very bright with a tight well coloured coat and an overall excellent conformation with a leg most definitely at each corner.
 He went with all my shearlings and 2 shears from Goofy as well as those from the young Turner Hall tup I had borrowed.
 My older ewes went to the full brother of Goofy’s son that was breed champion as a shearling at the Yorkshire in 2014.
-The Ullswater tup is now with Anthony Hartley at Turner Hall, but with my ewes produced a uniformly excellent group of lambs, who are waiting for tup registration or female approval in the coming weeks.
-These will then be on their way to good homes within a month or so.
+The Ullswater tup is now with Anthony Hartley at Turner Hall, but with my ewes produced a uniformly excellent group of lambs, growing into a uniformly excellent set of shearlings, tups who were registered and females approved.
+These all headed off to their new homes in autumn 2017.